 Phone: 6214 1481

-Support, Help and Empowerment – SHE is a non-profit organisation that provides free and confidential counselling and support for women who are currently experiencing or have experienced abuse in an intimate or family relationship.
+Engender Equality is a not-for-profit organisation that provides free and confidential counselling and support for women who are currently experiencing or have experienced abuse in an intimate or family relationship.
 This may include physical, psychological, emotional, sexual, social, economic or spiritual abuse.

 The services at SHE are available to all women regardless of age, ability, marital or socio-economic status, cultural, religious or ethnic background, or sexual orientation.
 Interpreters can be used when required.